-Spend just one minute checking over each of the five things on this list, and your last glance at your resume will only take you five minutes!
-And, because I’m all about making this as painless as possible for you, I’ve pulled those items into a handy checklist you can use to do one last glance at that resume of yours.
+Spend just one minute checking over each of the five things on this list, and that last glance at your resume will only take you five minutes!
+And, because I’m all about making this as painless as possible for you, I’ve pulled those items into a handy checklist you can use.
 Download it here!

 That’s not so bad, right?
 And, take it from me, it’s well worth it.

 I know that this one sounds painfully basic.
 And, if you’re anything like I used to be, this is a section you just skip over when it comes time to proofread your resume.
 You just assume it’s all correct.